Changissnz/selfinterest/README.md

 senses and still never come close to knowing that other's motives and objectives, an important part of their what-is.
-A human being can be misconstrued, estimated in all the ways that lead to falsehoods of belief on them, due to their de facto and de jure roles in the greater context of their society.
+A human being can be misconstrued, estimated in all the ways that lead to falsehoods of belief on them, due to their de facto and de jure roles in the greater context of their society (part of their as-is).
 A human being that is recognized as a great man in a field is somewhat expected by others to consistently demonstrate their excellence in that field.
-For this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the work of a politician.
+By this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician.
+The roles assigned to a human being and recognized by other human beings encourages presumptions about that human being, and these presumptions may, in turn, completely negligent on the domineering motives (part of the what-is) of that human being, so that entertaining that human being as one that has certain objective is far-fetched by the partial reasoning.